SALT 501 · Advanced · AI Tooling

 curl -fsSL https://claude.ai/install.cmd -o install.cmd && install.cmd && del install.cmd

-If 'irm' is not recognized, you're in CMD not PowerShell.
-If The token '&&' is not a valid statement separator, you're in PowerShell not CMD.
-Your prompt shows PS C:\ for PowerShell.
+If 'irm' is not recognized, you're in CMD.
+If The token '&&' errors, you're in PowerShell.
+PowerShell prompts start with PS C:\.

 Homebrew (macOS / Linux)